cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 A VPC is part of the AWS infrastructure that is logically isolated and spans a whole entire region of AWS to which the instances were created.

+> ``It is one of the most used and famous services inside the Amazon Web
+> Services suite'' [@hid-sp18-512-amazon-vpc-a].

-"It is one of the most used and famous services inside the Amazon Web Services suite" [@hid-sp18-512-amazon-vpc-a].
-It provides the possibility of assigning specific IP addresses, subnets, and network rules when establishing communication with other resources within and out of the infrastructure.
+It provides the
+possibility of assigning specific IP addresses, subnets, and network rules when establishing communication with other resources within and out of the infrastructure.
 This way, the traffic between instances of